dot-slash-CS/Schedule-Builder/README.md

 At the moment, *ScheduleBuilder*:
 - takes course identification information for a number of sections from the user through a webpage
-- searches WebAdvisor for the sections
+- searches WebAdvisor for the sections using Selenium WebDriver
-- parses section information from the Section Information page
+- parses section information from the Section Information page using regex

 At the moment, *ScheduleBuilder* does not:
-- display weekly semester courseload in a calendar layout
+- display weekly semester courseload in a single-week calendar layout using JavaScript

 ##Miscellaneous Mentions